Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 The Generator Leaks

-There could be a hole somewhere in the generator, leaking oil, fuel, or coolant that disrupts the generator’s functioning.
+There could be a hole somewhere in the generator, leaking oil, fuel level, or coolant that disrupts the generator’s functioning.
 Inspect the generator to ensure there are no leaks in the system.
 Just note that what could seem like a leak might actually be wet stacking, or accumulated unburned fuel, carbon particles, condensed water, and acids in the generator’s exhaust system.

 Small pests, like cockroaches and mice, like the warm, enclosed space found in a generator.
 Those pests taking up residence in your generator can hinder the machine’s performance, such as by gnawing through the generator’s cables or causing blockages with their feces.
 Open up the generator to ensure there are no signs of pest infestation.